International Journal of Applied Dental Sciences

 Conclusion: In our study Motor driven Lentulo spiral has better quality of filling than Hand held lentulospiral and Endodontic pressure syringe.
 Further studies are required to support our

 How to cite this article:

-Dr. Pranitha V, Dr. Zafaerah Sultana, Dr. Dwijendra KS, Dr. Naseemoon Shaik, Dr. Anitha Jolige and Dr. Moghani MA.
+Dr. Pranitha V, Dr. Zafaerah Sultana, Dr. Dwijendra KS, Dr. Naseemoon Shaik, Dr. Anitha Jolige, Dr. Moghani MA.
 Volumetric analysis of three different obturation techniques in primary teeth using CBCT: An in vitro study.
-International Journal of Applied Dental Sciences.
-2019; 5(4): 360-363.
+Int J Appl Dent Sci 2019;5(4):360-363.